prototypsthlm/Switchboard/README.md

 7. input your config to switchboard by one of the below
 	* manually requiring from file as a JSON-variable (requires service restart)
 	* automatically reading it from http://localhost:3000/routine on switchboard server instance startup (requires service restart to recognize routine changes)
+	* sending the routine as a string via a GET-parameter to the service and executing it on the fly
 	* POSTing the config as a parameter "routine" along with an entry query "q" to the service and executing it on the fly. the posted routine is now the "live" routine that will be executed for all calls to the service until another one is POSTed in

 You can also run routines directly in the operator to get a view of the output.